garrandall/popular-music-data/tracks/zack-and-codeine-post-malone.md

 I'm whippin' a fo' and I can't whip no Beetle
 I rock that Saint Laurent over my beater
-I like to stunt like I'm Evel Knievel (ooh)
+I like to stunt like I'm Evel Knievel (oh)
 But it don't mean nothing without all my people
 When I step up on stage, hands up to the sky
 Every little thing I do, they always analyze